Explore the latest research regarding bright lights and retina damage, and how to properly protect your eyes.

 Since very bright lights can damage the retina in a short period of time, can long-term exposure to moderately bright light cause retinal damage?
 The answer is maybe, and why not protect yourself against this possibility?

-In the Chesapeake Bay Waterman Study, which analyzed fisherman exposed to bright light reflected off the water every day, blue light exposure was found to increase the risk of age-related macular degeneration (AMD).
-This conclusion, while suggestive, as not definitive, since it is difficult to quantify light exposure in everyday life.
+In the Chesapeake Bay Waterman Study, which analyzed fisherman exposed to bright light reflected off the water every day, blue light exposure was found to increase the risk of macular degeneration.
+This conclusion, while suggestive, is not definitive, since it is difficult to quantify light exposure in everyday life.

 In experimental mice, bright light does cause permanent retinal damage.
 If the light has the intensity of sunlight, short exposure times can cause damage.
 If the light is not quite so bright, chronic exposure over days to weeks can cause permanent damage.
 This is thought to be due to what is called photo-oxidative damage; the light reacts with the retina to produce molecules that are very reactive and cause damage to surrounding molecules.

-If light exposure is a risk factor for AMD, then it would be expected that people with lighter colored eyes, which let in more light, would have a higher risk.
-Indeed, African-Americans have a much lower risk of AMD than Caucasians.
+If light exposure is a risk factor for macular degeneration, then it would be expected that people with lighter-colored eyes, which let in more light, would have a higher risk.
+Indeed, African-Americans have a much lower risk of macular degeneration than Caucasians.
 Some studies have suggested that people with blue eyes have the highest risk.

 Since it is thought that blue light can damage the retina, ophthalmologists can now offer blue-blocking lens implants when performing cataract surgery.
 While these may be helpful, the same effect can be achieved by wearing sunglasses.